 We’ve got you covered.
-Below, you’ll find a list of the ten best backpacking tents.
-Whether you’re a frequent camper who just wants a shelter with a little less bulk or you’re a seasoned backpacker who wants to find the best option for overnight stays in the wilderness, there’s a tent for you on this list.
+Whether you’re a frequent camper who just wants a shelter with a little less bulk, or you’re a seasoned backpacker who wants to find the best option for overnight stays in the wilderness, there’s a tent for you on this list.

-Among the many factors we considered, weight, capacity, functionality, ease of use, and overall durability are all key points we were interested in a lot.
-There’s nothing more annoying than spending a small fortune on some gear, then having it fail on you when you need it to work.
-The wilderness can be unforgiving, so when you need a shelter, it just has to work.
+Among the many factors we considered, weight, capacity, ease of use, value, and durability were all key points we looked at.
+There’s nothing more annoying than spending a small fortune on gear, then having it fail on you when you need it.
+The wilderness can be unforgiving, so when you need a shelter, it has to work.

-You’ll discover tents with various capacities, designs, and weights.
+You’ll discover options with various capacities, designs, and weights.
 There’s bound to be an option that will fit your needs.

 - ALPS Mountaineering Lynx

 - Quick setup

 - Snugpak The Lonosphere

 The tent weighs about 3lbs and packs down to a compact size that easily fits in a pack.
 Some reviewers say that the actual weight is closer to a little over 4lbs, but the extra ounces are not a big deal for most cases.
 Reviewers found the tent light enough to be used as a backpacking tent.